element-foundation/construction-paper/Construction-Paper.md

 - **Principal Reserves**: The number of PTs staked in a pool pairing of the base asset and the PT.
 For example, the number of eP:yETH staked in the pool pairing of ETH/eP:yETH.
 - **Base Asset**: The asset deposited into the Element Protocol (BTC, ETH, USDC, or DAI).
 - **Base Asset Reserves**: The number of base assets staked in a pool pairing of the base asset with the PTs of said base asset.
 For example, the number of ETH staked in the pool pairing of ETH/eP:yETH.
-- **Time Stretch Parameter**: A parameter used in the trading curve that affects the price discoverability, fees, and staking ratio of the base asset to PTs.
+- **Time Stretch Parameter**: A parameter used in the trading curve that affects the price discoverability, fees, and liquidity provision ratio of the base asset to PTs.
 - **Annual Percentage Yield (APY)**: Annual Percentage Yield is a time-based measurement of the Return On Investment (ROI) on an asset.
     - For example, $100 invested at 5% APY would yield $105 after one year, if there is no compounding of any yield earned on that $100 through the year.
 Assuming a static APY rate, the Monthly ROI would be 0.41%.
 - **Target APY**: The User's targeted Annual Percentage Yield.